KosinskiLab/AlphaPulldown/alphapulldown/analysis_pipeline/README.md

-These scripts are used when creating the singularity image as mentioned in the 3rd step in the main [README](../../README.md).
+These scripts are used when creating the singularity image as mentioned in the 3rd step in the manuals